Planetary Mantras

 Kathleen Karlsen is a musician, artist, writer and speaker.
 She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
 Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
 More about Kathleen Karlsen.

-This article is an introduction to astrology mantras and the Vedic tradition of astrological mantras.
-Included are a brief discussion of the sacred nature of the heavens, the mantras for the major planets and the sun and moon and a personal perspective on astrology mantras.
-There are videos and illustrations throughout of the astrology mantras discussed.
+This article is an introduction to planetary mantras and the Vedic tradition of astrology.
+Included are a brief discussion of the sacred nature of the heavens; the mantras for the major planets; mantras for the sun and moon; and a personal perspective on planetary mantras.
+There are videos for each of the planetary mantras discussed.